exercism/javascript/exercises/practice/bob/.approaches/if-statements/content.md

 ## Shortening

-When the body of an `if` statement is a short single line, both the test expression and the body could be put on the same line, like so
+Notice that when the body of an `if` statement is a short single line, both the test expression and the body could be put on the same line, like so

 ```javascript
 if (speech == '') return 'Fine.
 Be that way!';